agilecontent/itaas-nodejs-tools/README.md

 ```

 #### executeBatch()
-A batch statement on cassandra combines more than one DML statement (INSERT, UPDATE, DELETE) into a single logical operation.
+A batch statement on Cassandra combines more than one DML statement (INSERT, UPDATE, DELETE) into a single logical operation.
 For further information, check [Cassandra Batch Page](https://docs.datastax.com/en/cql/3.3/cql/cql_reference/batch_r.html).
 This method executes batch statement.